Published November 16, 2010

 CAIRO-- Muslims set fire overnight to at least 10 houses belonging to Coptic Christians in a village in southern Egypt over rumors that a Christian resident had an affair with a Muslim girl, security officials said Tuesday.

-The officials said security forces sealed off the village of al-Nawahid in Qena province, some 290 miles (465 kilometers) south of Cairo, to prevent the violence from spreading to neighboring towns.
+The officials said security forces have sealed off the village of al-Nawahid, in Qena province some 290 miles south of Cairo, to prevent the violence from spreading to neighboring towns.
 They said several people were arrested.

 The attacks started after locals spotted a young Copt and a Muslim girl together at night inside the village cemetery, the officials said.
 They added that both were put under police custody as authorities investigate.

 The officials spoke on condition of anonymity because they are not authorized to speak to the media.

 Clashes between Christians and Muslims occasionally occur in southern Egypt, mostly over land or disputes over church construction.
 But sectarian tensions have also been on the rise recently in the capital.